2012 Australian Open – Men's singles

 Defending champion Novak Djokovic defeated Rafael Nadal in the final, 5–7, 6–4, 6–2, 6–7(5–7), 7–5 to win the men's singles tennis title at the 2012 Australian Open.
 It was his third Australian Open title and fifth major title overall.
-The final lasted 5 hours and 53 minutes, which is the longest match in duration in Australian Open history and the longest major singles final by duration in the Open Era.
-It is often considered to be among the greatest matches in tennis history, and marked Nadal's third consecutive major final loss to Djokovic, with Nadal becoming the first man to lose three consecutive major finals in the Open Era.
+The final lasted 5 hours and 53 minutes, the longest match in Australian Open history and the longest major singles final of all time.
+It is considered by many to be one of the greatest matches in tennis history.

 This edition of the tournament saw the top four seeds advance to the semifinals.
-This is also the last Grand Slam in which all members of the Big Four made it to the semifinals.
+It is also the last major, and tournament overall, in which all of the Big Four reached the semifinals.

-This was the last major appearance for former world No. 3 Ivan Ljubičić.
-It was also the last Australian Open for former world No. 1's Andy Roddick & Juan Carlos Ferrero, and former world No. 3 David Nalbandian.
+This was the last Australian Open for former world No. 1s Andy Roddick and Juan Carlos Ferrero.